hgomez/blog.hgomez.net/content/post/20240716-iBookG4-Reinstallation/index.md

 ## USB Boot via OpenFirmware

 Early Apple machines based on PowerPC processors (1994-2006) lacked built-in support for booting from USB drives.
-However, a clever workaround existed through OpenFirmware.
+However, a clever workaround existed through OpenFirmware as described [here](https://forums.macrumors.com/threads/guide-new-method-booting-from-usb-on-powerpc-macs.2403368/)

-2 features will be interesting here, browsing USB and booting from USB
+2 features of OpenFirmare will interest us, browsing USB and booting from USB.

-**dev** and **ls**, are the commands to select a device and list contents

 ### Browsing USB

+**dev** and **ls**, are the commands to select a device and list contents.
 I disconnected everything from the iBook and plugged an USB drive in first USB port (on the left)

 I selected first usb